AndroidDeveloperLB/AndroidJniBitmapOperations/README.md

  5. face detection
  6. rotation by any angle.
  7. other basic operations that are available on the Android framework.
+ 8. Make more optimizations, perhaps by investigating the numebr of cache-misses, which is the biggest "enemy" for image manipulations in case of large bitmap.
+See [**this link][3] for more information.

 ## How to import the library project
 ### Eclipse